Kafka: Unpacking the Backbone of Modern Data Pipelines

 Zero-Copy Magic

-Kafka uses OS-level optimizations like sendFile to move data directly from disk to the network without making extra copies.
-Here’s how it works: when sendFile is called, the kernel transfers data between the file system’s cache and the network socket buffer, bypassing the application layer entirely.
+Kafka leverages OS-level optimizations like the sendFile system call to move data directly from the filesystem cache to the network socket.
+When sendFile is used, the kernel transfers data between the page cache (holding file data) and the network socket buffer, largely bypassing the application layer.
 This “zero-copy” mechanism avoids the overhead of copying data between user space and kernel space, saving CPU cycles and reducing memory usage.
-For Kafka, this translates to blazing-fast data transfers and improved overall performance.
+For Kafka, this was a critical design choice to achieve blazing-fast data transfers and improve overall performance, especially for serving many consumers.

 Keeping It Together: Distributed Coordination